osandadileepa/keycloak-demo/README.md

 ## Keycloak Import

-copy the demo.json file to /tmp then run the following to import
+- Copy the demo.json file to /tmp then run the following to import

 ```bash
 docker run --rm \